galembeck/galembeck/README.md

 My first contact with the different programming languages ​​was, initially, with Java focused on creating plugins for Minecraft, later migrating to JavaScript and Lua (FiveM resources).
 After some time, I discovered web & mobile development using React and TypeScript introduced by [@Rocketseat](https://www.rocketseat.com.br).

-Currently, frequently using Next/Vite and TypeScript.
+Currently, using Next/Vite and TypeScript.
 I´m also studying NodeJS.